Lesson 3 – Introduction to Metal Guitar Riffs with the Palm-Mute Technique

 Riff 5

-When you feel ready to move on, jump to the next lesson - 12 Bar Blues Progression where I've put a couple of cool blues riffs and introduced shuffle rhythm.
+When you feel ready to move on, jump to the next lesson – 12-Bar Blues Progression – where I've put a couple of cool blues riff variants and introduced the shuffle rhythm.

 - Alt-Rock and Metal Guitar Riffs for Beginners

-- Turning a Few Riffs into a Song
+- Turning a Few Riffs into a Composition

 - Palm Mute Technique (you are here)